1st SS Panzer Division Leibstandarte SS Adolf Hitler: Battle of Kursk

-The next day the advance resumed, with the division capturing Oktiabr'skii State Farm and Hill 252.2 in heavy fighting against Soviet Paratroops of the 9th Guards Airborne Division.
+The next day the advance resumed, with the division capturing Oktiabr'skii State Farm and Hill 252.2 in heavy fighting against Soviet paratroopers of the 9th Guards Airborne Division.
 On 12 July, the Soviets threw the 5th Guards Tank Army into a counterattack near Prokhorovka.
 Two tank corps faced the LSSAH, hitting the Germans around Oktiabr'skii State Farm and Hill 252.2.
 In the ensuing fighting, the Germans inflicted heavy casualties on the Soviets.
 The Soviet counterattack had stalled the German advance, and the division was forced to fall back to Oktiabr'skii.
 Fighting continued the next day, but the focus of the Soviet attack had then shifted to the Totenkopf, on the left of the LSSAH.

 With the battle at Prokhorovka still in the balance, Soviet High Command launched an offensive of their own, Operation Kutuzov, near Orel causing Hitler to order the cessation of Citadel.
 The II SS Panzer Corps was pulled back.
 The LSSAH was ordered out of the line, having suffered 2,753 casualties including 474 killed.
 Eleven tanks were also lost during Citadel.
 The division was sent to Italy to help stabilize the situation there caused by the deposal of Benito Mussolini by the Badoglio government and the Allied invasion of Sicily which began on the night of 9–10 July 1943.
 The division left behind its heavy equipment, which was given to Das Reich and Totenkopf.